Employment

 3. Local Picture

-Lincolnshire is home to 28,285 businesses, supporting 307,000 jobs.
-Pre-pandemic (2019) the Lincolnshire economy (measured in current prices) was worth £15.6bn, which fell to £15.0bn during 2020.
-Nominal economic growth between 2015 and 2020 was 11%, despite the impact of the covid-19 pandemic on the economy (Source: GLLEP).
-The manufacturing, healthcare, and retail sectors are the top three sectors for jobs.
-Although these sectors are evolving rapidly, pressing vacancies are often frontline and do not, necessarily, require higher level skills to enter.
-Greater Lincolnshire has proportionally less jobs in knowledge intensive, ‘contemporary’ sectors, such as digital and renewables – growth sectors generally requiring higher-level skills.
+Lincolnshire is home to 27,605 businesses, supporting 339,448 jobs.
+The Lincolnshire economy supports over £16bn in Gross Value Added (GVA).
+The manufacturing, healthcare, and retail sectors are the top three sectors for jobs (ONS).
+Although these sectors are evolving rapidly, pressing vacancies are often frontline and do not necessarily require higher level skills to enter.
+Greater Lincolnshire has proportionally less jobs in knowledge intensive ‘contemporary’ sectors, such as digital and renewables – growth sectors generally requiring higher-level skills.
 Locally important sectors, such as AgriFood, Care, Engineering, and Construction regularly report skills shortages in both entry-level positions and higher technical and professional roles.

-2022 ONS Reports reveal the number of residents economically active in Lincolnshire is lower than in East Midlands, or in Great Britain.
+The 2022 ONS Reports show the number of residents economically active in Lincolnshire is lower than in East Midlands, or in Great Britain.
 Of the economically inactive, the highest percentage in Lincolnshire are working aged adults on long term sick (i.e. continuous absence lasting more than four weeks).
+In Lincolnshire, the rate of economic inactivity has increased from 21.1% to 25.3% since 2018/19 (Source: Adult Skills Fund: Greater Lincolnshire Evidence Refresh, 2025).

-Compared to national figures, Lincolnshire has made progress in reducing the proportion of people with ‘no qualifications’, in the past ten years; and there are a higher proportion of residents undertaking an Apprenticeship.
-However, the Local Skills Report shows that the following challenges persist:
+Compared to national figures, Lincolnshire has made progress in reducing the proportion of people with no qualifications since 2011; and there are a higher proportion of residents undertaking an Apprenticeship.
+However, the Greater Lincolnshire Combined County Authority (GLCCA) evidence refresh shows that the following challenges persist:

 - Adult skills levels are a concern.
-There is a persistent gap in the proportion of residents with ‘higher’, Level 4 and above, qualifications.
+There is a persistent gap in the proportion of residents with ‘higher’ Level 4 and above qualifications, with 32.6% of Lincolnshire residents against 47.1% nationally.

 4. Local Response